ipzero209/Valkyrie/README.md

 2. Forwarding process.
 This takes the form of 'LOGTYPE:QUERY:DESTINATION'

-    A. LOGTYPE: Can be one of TRAFFIC, THREAT, URL, WILDFIRE.
+    A. LOGTYPE: Can be one of traffic, threat, url, wildfire.

     B. QUERY: Query string to match.
 Uses the same query syntax as Panorama (e.g. 'subtype eq spyware').